On this page:

 Can I backup to FTP using Backup4all?

 Yes, in the New Backup Wizard -> Destination window select FTP and enter your FTP connection configurations.
 If you have already defined a backup job and want to change the destination to FTP, right click the backup job and select Properties; in the Destination window you can select FTP.
-This feature is available if you are using Backup4all Professional 3 or higher.
+This feature is available if you are using Backup4all Professional.

 What happens to excluded files?
 Will they be restored?